(Ptosis Correction)

-There are degrees in the severity of the loss of shape (or "ptosis") that is present from one patient to another and sometimes between breasts of the same patient.
-These changes are categorized as follows:
+There are degrees in the severity of the loss of shape (or “ptosis”) that is present from one patient to another and sometimes between breasts of the same patient.

 From a geometric or architectural standpoint the design of the surgical procedure should accomplish the following to give long lasting coning of the breast and give it projection forward from the chest wall and a 3 dimensional change:

 The repair and tension should be carried within the breast tissue and not superficially in the skin and subcutaneous tissue.
-I believe my procedure accomplishes this with minimal incisions and scars.

 Can I nurse if I become pregnant?